PeterMoroz/home_weather_station/README.md

 a little bit my knowledges gained during experiments and make some improvements of the project.

 ## DHT22
-To talk and interact with DHT22 sensor I use the library [DHTesp] (https://github.com/beegee-tokyo/DHTesp) .
+To talk and interact with DHT22 sensor I use the library [DHTesp](https://github.com/beegee-tokyo/DHTesp).
-It's a fork of [arduino-DHT] (https://github.com/markruys/arduino-DHT) adopted to ESP microcontrollers.
+It's a fork of [arduino-DHT](https://github.com/markruys/arduino-DHT) adopted to ESP microcontrollers.

 An initial schematic to read temperature and humidity with DHT22 sensor is pictured below
 ![Connnect DHT22 to WeMos D1 board](./assets/weather_station_dht22.png)